Bang Bang Shrimp is a popular appetizer at both Bonefish Grill and The Cheesecake Factory. It’s surprisingly easy to make and totally delicious.

 - Bob Mills Potato Starch

-- Soak shrimp egg white (or buttermilk).
+Soak shrimp in egg white or buttermilk.
 (Add a few drops of hot sauce, if desired)

-- Place shrimp in bowl and coat with sauce.
+Place shrimp in medium bowl and pour on the sauce.
+Coat well.

-- Serve in lettuce or cabbage leaves and garnish with sliced Scallions.
+Serve Shrimp in lettuce or cabbage leaves and garnish with sliced Scallions.